Duet3D/wiki-content/User_manual/Machine_configuration/robot_geometric_algebra_detailed.md

 # extract points from pair points

-The pp pair point must be in dual mode (OPNS mode).
+The pp pair point must be in dual mode (OPNS mode) *) .
 The formula is according to Dorst 14.13 and Hitzer Euclidean Geometric Objects ch 2.1.

+*) dual mode in Hildenbrand book, normal mode in Dorst book.
+The pp must be stored with 2-blades array elements 6-15.

 Example intersection of two spheres (which result in a circle) and a plane (which result in point pair), which is the use case to calculate PK2: